JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 important to reduce first before you take a stab at reducing the actual lead time.

+### Waste of making defective products

-**Waste of making defective products.** This is what we mostly call bugs, but it can also include bad UX experiences.
+Waste of making defective products is what we mostly call _bugs_, but it can also include bad UX experiences.
 Many people think of these defects primarily as immediate customer impact.
 They are, but there is also the secondary impact on velocity - constantly going back to fix bugs [can have a